themehrdad/NetTelebot/README.md

 **Net-Telebot-2.0** is development repository **Net-Telebot** is release repository
-More about this on the wiki page [Stages of development](https://github.com/themehrdad/NetTelebot/wiki/Stages-of-development)
+More about this on the wiki page [stages of development](https://github.com/themehrdad/NetTelebot/wiki/Stages-of-development)

 ## About
 Do you want to create a smart automated bot on Telegram App?
 If you plan to write the logic using .NET framework, this tool might help you.